How to Become a Coach or Scout

 Interpersonal skills.
 Being able to relate to athletes helps coaches and scouts foster positive relationships with their current players and recruit potential players.

 Resourcefulness.
-Coaches must find a strategy and develop a game plan that yields the best chances for winning.
+Coaches must find and develop a game plan and strategy that yields the best chances for winning.
 Coaches often need to create original plays or formations that provide a competitive advantage and confuse opponents.